 What effects does a withdrawal have on financial aid?

 When a student is awarded and receives federal aid it is assumed that he/she will complete all of the courses registered for in a given term.
 When a student completes a total withdrawal from all courses for any reason she/he may no longer be eligible for the full amount of federal aid that he/she was originally awarded.
-Also, if a student does not complete all courses attempted could be
+Also, if a student does not complete all courses attempted he/she may be responsible for repaying a portion of their federal aid back to the U.S. Department of Education.

 If you have any questions about the following policy please feel free to contact the Office of Financial Aid at email@example.com